Govind-Patwal/Pewlett-Hackard-Analysis/README.md

 ## Summary

-Summary: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."

 * How many roles will need to be filled as the "silver tsunami" begins to make an impact?

     The total number of people people that need to be filled is **90,398**